Skip to content

 Then AI changed everything

-In 2024, I realized I couldn’t grow further personally or professionally inside my “digital business working 4 hours a week.”
-The rise of AI coding agents fundamentally changed what was possible.
+In 2024, I realized I couldn’t grow further inside my “digital business working 4 hours a week.”
+The rise of AI coding agents changed what was possible.

 Crypto Fintech: 13 apps in 70 days